Man's body found in lake Friday morning behind UW Memorial Union

-Rescue teams were called to Lake Mendota Friday morning behind the UW Memorial Union, where they found a man's body in the water.
+Rescue teams found a man's body in Lake Mendota behind the UW-Memorial Union on Friday morning.

-UW-Madison police spokesperson Marc Lovicott said a passerby notified police at about 6:10 a.m. that they saw what appeared to be a body floating in the water, just off a pier.
+A passerby notified police at about 6:10 a.m. of what appeared to be a body floating in the water, just off a pier near Alumni Park, UW-Madison police spokesperson Marc Lovicott said.

 The UW Police Department responded immediately, along with the Madison Police Department, Dane County Sheriff's Office, and Madison Fire Rescue.

-"It's unclear why the individual was in the water and for how long," Lovicott said in an email.
+"It's unclear why the individual was in the water and for how long," Lovicott said.
 "At this point, we do not suspect foul play."

+The Dane County Medical Examiner’s Office will release the man’s identity after an autopsy and notification of family, Lovicott said.

 Art of the Everyday: A recap of July in photos from Wisconsin State Journal photographers